kaurrachneet6/Vision-Based-Gait-Analysis-Framework-for-Predicting-Multiple-Sclerosis/README.md

 * **task_gen_traditionalML.py**: Functions to read extracted features data, tune and evaluate traditional ML models, plot confusion matrices and ROC curves for tuned models in task generalization frameworks.
 * **subject_gen_traditionalML.py**: Functions to read extracted features data, tune and evaluate traditional ML models, plot confusion matrices and ROC curves for tuned models in subject generalization frameworks.
 * **cross_gen_traditionalML.py**: Functions to read extracted features data, tune and evaluate traditional ML models, plot confusion matrices and ROC curves for tuned models in cross (task + subject) generalization frameworks.
-* **gait_data_loader.py**: Defines the Data loader for the deep learning frameworks
-* **DLutils.py**: Contains definition of general utilities like setting random seed for replicability etc. used across all three generalization frameworks and deep learning models
-* **task_gen_DLtrainer.py**: Utility functions like train, resume train, evaluate etc. for training the deep learning models on the task generalization framework
-* **subject_gen_DLtrainer.py**: Utility functions for training the deep learning models on the subject generalization frameworks
-* **cross_gen_DLtrainer.py**: Utility functions for training the deep learning models on the cross generalization frameworks
-* **cnn1d_model.py**: CNN1D model for time series classification with and without positional encoding
-* **positional_encoding.py**: Positional encoding https://pytorch.org/tutorials/beginner/transformer_tutorial.html
-* **RESNET_model.py**: Residual 1D model for time series classification with and without positional encoding
-* **padding.py**: Implementation for "padding = same" in Pytorch https://github.com/rwightman/pytorch-image-models/blob/master/timm/models/layers/padding.py#L28
-* **MULTISCALE_RESNET_model.py**: Multiscale Residual network for time series classification https://github.com/geekfeiw/Multi-Scale-1D-ResNet
-* **TCN_model.py**: Temporal Convolutional Model
-* **RNN_model.py**: Vanilla Recurrent Neural Network (Uni- and Bi-directional versions)
-* **GRU_model.py**: Gated Recurrent Unit model (Uni- and Bi-directional)
-* **LSTM_model.py**: Long-short term memory model (Uni- and Bi-directional)
-* **CNN_LSTM_model.py**:
+* **task_gen_cnn1d.py**:

 #### Machine Learning
 * **SummaryStats.ipynb**: Creating the summary statistics file for the traditional ML algorithms on task/subject generalization frameworks.
 We use the summary statistics as range, CoV and asymmetry between the right and left limbs as the features to input to the traditional models requiring fixed size 1D input for each training/testing set sample.
 * **TaskGeneralize_MLtraditional.ipynb**: Traditional ML algorithms on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
 We use majority voting for subject classification.
 We retain only subjects common to both train and test sets for this analysis.
 * **SubjectGeneralize_MLtraditional.ipynb**: Traditional ML algorithms on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
 We use majority voting for subject classification.
 Further, to compare across the four sub-frameworks of subject generalization, we retain only common subjects across the four frameworks and then rank the frameworks on the basis of best to worst subject generalization performance/capability.
 * **Task&SubjectGeneralize_MLtraditional.ipynb**: Traditional ML algorithms on task+subject generalization frameworks, 1. train on some subjects in W and test on separate set of subjects in WT, 2. train on some subjects in VBW and test on separate set of subjects in VBWT, to classify HOA/MS/PD strides and subjects.
 We use majority voting for subject classification.
 We use cross validation here but further retain only subjects present for W in training for 1. and only subjects present for WT in testing for 1., and similarly for 2.
-* **TaskGeneralize.ipynb**: A runner file for all deep learning algorithms on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
+* **TaskGeneralize_Conv1D.ipynb**: 1D CNN algorithm on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
-* **SubjectGeneralize.ipynb**: A runner file for all deep learning algorithms on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
+* **SubjectGeneralize_Conv1D.ipynb**: 1D CNN algorithm on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
-* **CrossGeneralize.ipynb**: A runner file for all deep learning algorithms on task-subject cross generalization framework i.e. train on some subjects of trial W and test on rest of the subjects in trial WT, using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
-* **config_files/** contains configuration templates to optimize hyperparamaters for the deep learning models for main classification results as well as ablation results

 #### Discussion analysis
-* **Ablation_TaskGen_MLTraditional.ipynb**: Ablation Study on Task generalization framework W -> WT with Traditional ML models only.
-    * We will explore the performance of using feet coordinates only (merged from both front and side camera views), feet + ankle coordinates (merged from both front and side camera views), feet + ankle (merged from both front and side camera views) + knee (from the single front camera view) coordinates and all (feet + ankle (merged from both front and side camera views) + knee + hip (from the single front camera view)) coordinates on the traditional ML models.
-We will add frame count as an extra feature to all these data streams, i.e. we will explore, 1) feet + frame count; 2) feet + ankle + frame count; 3) feet + ankle + knee + frame count; 4) All (Default models).
-    * In our main traditional models, total 91 features (including the frame count and 90 CoV, range and asymmetry of the body coordinate features) were used.
-* **Ablation_SubjectGen_MLTraditional.ipynb**: Ablation Study on Subject generalization frameworks 1) W, 2) WT with Traditional ML models only.
-* **Ablation_CrossGen_MLTraditional.ipynb**: Ablation Study on Task-subject Cross generalization framework with Traditional ML models only.
-* **Ablation Study for the DL models** is done using changes done to the utility functions task/subject/cross_gen_DLtrainer.py respectively.
 *  **FeatureImportance.ipynb**:
-* **SeverityAnalysis.ipynb**:

 ### Citation:
 If you use this code, please consider citing our work: